atulkakrana/sPARTA/sparta/README.txt

 libs            List of PARE library files in tag count format.
-Data can be ...             easily converted into tag count format using ********* tagLen          Minimum length of PARE tag, tags longer than tagLen will be ...             chopped to the specified length.
-20 is default --tag2FASTA     Convert tag count file for PARE libraries to FASTA files for ...             mapping
+Data can be ...             easily converted into tag count format using ********* minTagLen       Minimum length of PARE tag.
+Tags shorter than minTagLen will ...             be discarded.
+20 is default maxTagLen       Maximum length of PARE tag.
+Tags longer than maxTagLen will be ...             chopped to the specified length.
+30 is default --tag2FASTA     Convert tag count file for PARE libraries to FASTA files for ...             mapping
 --map2DD        Map the PARE reads to feature set